 13. Go Stand Up Paddleboarding.
 Board rentals and lessons are available on the river and coast including Pelican Point, Point Walter, Safety Bay, South Perth Foreshore, and Mindarie.

-14. Rent a catamaran on Coode Street Jetty with Funcats on the South Perth foreshore, sail the beautiful Swan River and enjoy the views of the Perth skyline.
+14. For a unique thing to do in Perth rent a catamaran on Coode Street Jetty with Funcats on the South Perth foreshore, sail the beautiful Swan River and enjoy the views of the Perth skyline.

 16. Go on a kayaking adventure and explore the Canning or Swan River at your own leisure or take a guided tour.
 Kayaks tours and rental are available with Rivergods and About Bike Hire located on Riverside Drive, near the Canning Bridge.